h4rr21/raspi_resin/README.md

 # raspi_resin

-Create a Web Server with Python and Fask
+Create a Web Server with Python and Flask